 - Slacker Packer- pineapple and hops

-The “More Sauce” was probably my favorite because I like anything with a kick to it.
+The “More Sauce” was probably my favorite because I like anything with a kick.

-Make sure that you visit their bathrooms at some point during your visit because they are worth checking out.
+Visit their bathrooms at some point because they are worth checking out.

-The 80s themed unisex bathroom has real cassettes on the wall and the blacklight and ceiling of the other unisex bathroom are also memorable.
+The 80s-themed unisex bathroom has cassettes on the wall, and the blacklight and ceiling of the other unisex bathroom are also memorable.

 Try Local Spirits at Proof Artisan Distillers